 Cons

-- Very solid shoe makes it very durable but limits sensitivity
+• Very solid shoe makes it very durable

 Verdict

-After all of our long research about the Best Scarpa Climbing Shoes, we found that Scarpa Veloce is the best Scarpa climbing shoe available today.
+Based on all of our experience with rock climbing shoes by scarpa, we found that Scarpa Veloce is the best scarpa climbing shoe available today.

-There’s also a Premium Option with all the best features and high-quality materials if you have more money to spend, namely Scarpa Booster.
+Our Premium Option is Scarpa Vapor with all the best features and high-quality materials, but that’s only if you have more money to spend.

-However, if you are on a slightly tighter budget, you can also consider the Scarpa Origin as an affordable alternative.
+However, if you are on a slightly tighter budget, you can also consider the Scarpa Helix Climbing Shoes as an affordable alternative.

 Our other reviews you may find useful in your research: